twotoasters/FramerateDemo/README.md

 You can pick a framerate using the stepper.
 When the table on the right is scrolled, the left side of the screen will be updated at the given framerate.

-- Try 50 fps first.
+- Try [50 fps](https://github.com/twotoasters/FramerateDemo/blob/master/50%20fps.mov?raw=true) first.
 As you scroll the right side, you'll see the left side mostly keep up, but it will stutter and feel kind of busted.
-- Try 57 fps.
+- Then try [57 fps](https://github.com/twotoasters/FramerateDemo/blob/master/57%20fps.mov?raw=true).
 The left side keeps up almost correctly, but there are three stutters every second.
 Look for them.

 I found it easier to identify stuttering if you swipe the scroll view and let it decelerate smoothly.